-Course Number Name/General Description FMAT-7201 (Amarillo, Lubbock, Permian Basin) Covenant, Family Medicine Accelerated Track 3 (Family Medicine Inpatient and Critical Care Experience) The 8-week course takes place during May and June of the MS3 year.
+Course Number FMAT-7201 (Amarillo, Covenant, Lubbock, Permian Basin) Family Medicine Accelerated Track 3 (Family Medicine Inpatient and Critical Care Experience) The 8-week course takes place during May and June of the MS3 year.
+Experiences include ICIL and critical care and Family Medicine

+The 8-week course takes place during May and June of the MS3 year.
 Experiences include ICU and critical care and Family Medicine inpatient service, with time available to take the Step2 CK exam.
 Students will participate in graduation activities in May but will not complete the course until the end of June, when they will participate in orientation for their residency program.